stutichugh/stutichugh.github.io/_posts/2023-02-07-greenlight.md

 categories: [ Jekyll ]
 image: assets/images/IMG_7716.jpg
 ---
-Greenlight Planet is a solar product company I worked for year-ish while living with parents in India in 2021.
+Greenlight Planet is a solar product company I worked for remotely for a year-ish while living with parents in India in 2021.

 Here's why they are cool: